Accessibility Statement for www.endlabourexploitation.co.uk

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-- To add Skip navigation to allow people with a physical disability who use the keyboard to navigate can activate the skip navigation link to skip over long lists and sub-lists of navigation and page header information.
+- skip navigation to allow people with a physical disability who use the keyboard to navigate can activate the skip navigation link to skip over long lists and sub-lists of navigation and page header information.

 Feedback and contact information